Egemen28/joystick-to-keyboard/README.md

 - Don't forget to press the "Save and Apply JSON Settings" button after changing settings
 - The program automatically stops if the joystick connection is lost
-- Tested with different gamepad models, but some special controllers may require minor adjustments